AFFORDABLE CONNECTIVITY PROGRAM

 To qualify through an underage (below 18) dependent:

-• An adult will still need to complete the application.
-If the adult successfully verifies their identity, they will then need to verify the identity of their dependent.
+An adult will still need to complete the application.
+If the adult successfully verifies their identity, they will then need to verify the identity of the dependent.
 As the dependent does not have a SSN, we have found that the applicant may use a school ID to verify their dependent’s identity.
+The school ID must include:

 Undocumented dependents above the age of 18 face the same barriers as the applicant and may use the other troubleshooting steps if they wish to apply.